Embedded Coder support for BeagleBone Black includes:

 View enhancements and bug fixes in release notes.

-Related Hardware Support Views: Alsa, ARM, BeagleBoard, Communication Infrastructure, Consumer Electronics, C ∕ C++ Code Generation, Digital Signal Processing, Embedded Coder, Embedded Systems, Image Processing and Computer Vision, MathWorks Supported, Project-Based Learning, Semiconductor, Simulink Product Family, Support Package Installer Enabled, Texas Instruments
+Related Hardware Support Views: Alsa, ARM, BeagleBoard, Communication Infrastructure, Consumer Electronics, C ∕ C++ Code Generation, Digital Signal Processing, Embedded Coder, Embedded Systems, Image Processing and Computer Vision, MathWorks Supported, Motor and Power Control, Project-Based Learning, Semiconductor, Simulink Product Family, Support Package Installer Enabled, Texas Instruments